officialyenum/Udacity-Show-Me-The-Data-Structures-Problems/explanation_2.md

 Because this problem requires me to search for files from a list of directories. my solution uses the 0(n) complexity to search through the directory and return matching files

-- TASK 2 :
+- TASK 2 : 0(n log n)

   - Algorithm for Find files Function :

     - get list of directories in path.0(n)
     - get list of files with suffix, within directory.
 0(n)
-    - Return the retrieved files
+    - Return the retrieved files 0(1)

   - Algorithm For get_directories Function :

     - Traverse through list directory 0(n).
       - Return empty list if no directory found.
+0(1)
-    - Return the retrieved directory list
+    - Return the retrieved directory list 0(1)

   - Algorithm For get_files_with_suffix Function :
     - Sorted list of directory 0(n log n)